If you want to attract more customers, make more sales and build your reputation, you need a business blog.

 - Time to respond.
 If someone comments, you’ll need to engage.
 Blogging is a 2-way process.

-And in addition to this you need to be able to write good content.
+And in addition to all this you need to be able to write good content.
 In fact, you need to employ a lot of the conventions of copywriting to help you make an impression on your audience.

 But that’s not all.

-In short, if you want to benefit from your business blog, you need to talk about the right stuff.
+If you want to benefit from your business blog, you need to talk about the right stuff.

 To stand out from the competition you need to reward your readers with information, knowledge and ideas that tackle their pinch points and offer real solutions to the challenges they are facing.